Top 10 Tallest/Highest Trees In The World

 These trees grows in a conical shape when young and gradually develop a more rounded crown.

 Giant Sequoia must be at least 20 years old before it will produce Cones.
 Male and female cone buds appear in October.
 The seeds may remain in the cone for about twenty years.
+It is one of the tallest trees of the world.

 These trees generally grows in Alluvial soil or in glacial out-wash.
 They generally grow in the soil that has a pH between 5.5 and 7.5, performs best at pH 6.5.
 Both, extremely high temperatures and sudden freezes can damage the trees.